What Is the Biggest Threat to Gorillas?

 July 23, 2025How Long Do Gorillas Live?

 Gorillas are among the most intelligent primates on Earth, captivating the world with their complex family dynamics and human-like behaviour.
-One question that many travellers and conservation enthusiasts ask is: how long do gorillas live?
+One question that many travellers ask is: how long do gorillas live?
 The lifespan of gorillas depends on whether they live in the wild or captivity.
-Mountain Gorillas typically live up to 35 to 40 years and can only be found in the Virunga Massif.
-Lowland gorillas that live in protected environment can reach over 50 years of age.

 Where Do Gorillas Live and Why Is Bwindi Impenetrable National Park So Important?

-Bwindi is home to nearly half of the world’s mountain gorilla population.
-Unlike their lowland cousins, mountain gorillas have not been able to survive in captivity, making their protection in the wild even more critical.
+Their lowland cousins, mountain gorillas have not been able to survive in captivity, making their protection in the wild even more critical.

 Through carefully managed ecotourism, visitors contribute directly to the live of gorillas and the forests they inhabit.